 Child custody and visitation is one of the most difficult aspects of getting divorced, especially if one parent wants sole legal custody.
 Couples frequently come to an agreement pertaining to this issue and sometimes the court decides for them.
 Courts have frequently given mothers physical custody in the past and have given fathers visitation.
-However, in today’s society, courts have begun to realize that in some instances it in the best interest of the children to live with their father.
+However, in today’s society, courts have begun to realize that in some instances it is in the best interest of the children to live with their father.

 In order for a court to grant custody, the court must find that the custodian is a fit and proper person and that custody with that person is in the best interest of the children.
 Physical custody is the right and obligation of a parent to have his child live with him.
 Legal custody is the right and obligation to make decisions about a child’s upbringing, including school and medical care.
-Many states usually have parents sharing in legal custody of a child.
+Many states usually have parents sharing legal custody of a child.

 Divorcing parents face many options pertaining to the division of these rights and responsibilities.
 Some solutions are: